 Heather C. Sears is a veteran trade compliance counsel who represents global businesses on compliance with and extraterritorial application of US laws and regulations relating to international trade.
 She also is a member of the US State Department’s Defense Trade Advisory Group and serves as the vice chair on the board of the National Council for International Trade Development.
-Heather is admitted in Maryland only, and her practice is supervised by DC Bar members.

 Before joining Morgan Lewis, Heather represented corporate clients through her own firm, Global Compliance Counsel LLC, and served as in-house trade and compliance counsel for a number of defense contractors and manufacturers.

 University of Baltimore School of Law, 1998, J.D.

 Awards and Affiliations

 Board Member, National Council on International Trade Development (NCITD)

 Member, Defense Trade Advisory Group, US Department of State

 Vice Chair, National Council for International Trade Development